quadram-institute-bioscience/dadaist2/docs/pages/dadaist2.md

     Reference database in gzipped FASTA format, specify 'skip' not to assign taxonomy (default: skip)

+- _-t_, _--threads_ INT

+    Number of threads (default: 2)

+- _--primers_ FOR:REV

+    Strip primers with amplicheck, otherwise trim the primer regions with fastp.

+- _-j_, _--just-concat_

+    Do not try merging paired end reads, just concatenate.

+## Metabarcoding processing

 - _-q_, _--min-qual_ FLOAT

     Minimum average quality for DADA2 truncation (default: 28)

+- _--no-trunc_

+    Do not truncate reads (required for non-overlapping amplicons, like ITS)

+- _--maxee1_, and _--maxee2_ FLOAT

+    Maximum Expected Errors in R1 and R2, respectively (default: 1.0 and 1.5)

 - _s1_, _--trim-primer-for_ INT